 Step 11: Click Use the latest available system image(recommended).
 And then click next to complete the restore process.
 Reboot the system and you’ll find that you have migrated Windows 7 from HDD to SSD.

-If you think this method is too complicated and a little time-consuming, you can just use a third party software to migrate OS to SSD Windows 7 effortlessly.
+If you think this method is too complicated and a little time-consuming, you can just use a third party software to move Windows to SSD effortlessly.

 An easier way to migrate Windows 7 to SSD with a third party software

 AOMEI Backupper Pro is a professional disk backup and system clone software.
 It can clone HDD to SSD Windows 7 without reinstalling Windows.
 Also, it is very fast and easy to use.
 You can clone OS to SSD just with few clicks.
-Let’s see how to migrate OS to SSD with AOMEI Backupper Pro.
+Let’s see how to transfer Windows 7 to new SSD with AOMEI Backupper Pro.